Share this Post

 During the pandemic and into 2021, it was tough to get to races, so I decided to change my agenda, run roads, and see what happens.
 I focused on the Olympic marathon qualifying time and ended up struggling a little bit physically, missing some sessions because of my knees, and not recovering enough.

 I tried to put the outcome ahead of the process and wasn’t listening to my body.
 I ended up picking up a bit of a viral infection before the race, felt fine up until mile 23, then my body completely shut down.
 I ended up spending 36 hours in hospital afterwards, sort of running tests and making sure that everything was fine–thankfully, everything was fine.
-I definitely learned a lot from that experience and those mistakes, which will ultimately make me a better athlete in the long run, I hope.

 53:21